It is a question we get asked all the time at Martens Legal on the topic of divorce. The short answer – we wish we had one.

 Early and informed decisions about these issues will help to create a healthy and cooperative parenting environment.

 We understand that for many parents going through a separation, it can be an extremely difficult and unsettling time.
-At Martens Legal that is why we guide parents through the above issues in an informed and considered manner.
+That is why at Martens Legal we guide parents through the above issues in an informed and considered manner.

 WOULD YOU LIKE FURTHER INFORMATION?